At a Glance

 Colors: Purple and Gold

-Defiance offers students a variety of organizations, clubs, and activities including honor societies, religious groups, sororities and fraternities, intercultural organizations, student government, intercollegiate and intramural athletics, literary publications, music and performance groups, service learning activities, and special interest clubs.
+Defiance offers students a variety of organizations, clubs, and activities including honor societies, religious groups, sororities and fraternities, intercultural organizations, student government, intercollegiate and intramural athletics, literary publications, vocal and instrumental music and performance groups, service learning activities, and special interest clubs.

-For the 2013-2014 academic year, the average financial aid package for an incoming freshman was $23,704.
 Of our full-time students, 99% receive some form of assistance from grants, scholarships, loans, and work-study programs, or a combination of these.
-Recommended deadline for applying for financial aid is March 1.
+The Free Application for Federal Student Aid (FAFSA) can be filled out beginning October 1.